shivanand217/shivanand217/README.md

 Low-latency AI avatar / lip-sync video pipeline in Go on GCP, HLS + WebSocket distribution for AR ad experiences.
 Green-screen service orchestrating concurrent FFmpeg workers on GKE, queue-driven scaling with back-pressure for high-volume rendering.

+### Multilingual AI Avatar Platform — RAG + lip-sync video, production at Flam
+> *Shipped — banking & financial services use cases*

+A platform that turns a person's likeness into a multilingual conversational avatar: the avatar speaks any supported local language with accurate lip-sync, grounded in domain knowledge via RAG.
+Built for banking and financial-services use cases — onboarding, customer support, branch-style assistance — where trust, language coverage, and factual accuracy are non-negotiable.

+**Generation pipeline.** Go services on GCP / GKE orchestrating the full chain: text → TTS in target language → lip-sync video synthesis → HLS / WebSocket delivery.
+Concurrent FFmpeg worker pools for green-screen compositing and final encode.
+Queue-driven autoscaling with back-pressure so a burst of avatar generation requests doesn't melt the GPU pool — the same pattern I use for any heavy async workload, applied to GPU-bound work.

+**RAG for grounded responses.** Hybrid retrieval over domain corpora — product docs, policy PDFs, branch FAQs — with dense embeddings + BM25 + reranking.
+Crucial detail: **retrieval and generation run in the user's chosen language**, not English-then-translate.
+Cross-lingual embeddings let a Hindi or Tamil query retrieve from an English source doc when needed, with the generation model producing the response in the target language.
+Chunking strategy tuned per document type (regulatory text vs. conversational FAQs vs. tabular product matrices).

+**Multilingual is a systems problem, not a model problem.** TTS voice cloning per persona, accent and prosody calibration per language, lip-sync model conditioned on phoneme sequences that differ across languages — each one is a pipeline stage with its own latency, cost, and failure mode.
+The orchestrator treats every stage as a versioned, retryable activity so a TTS failure in Marathi doesn't break the entire request.

+**Streaming delivery for AR.** HLS adaptive bitrate for pre-rendered avatar segments, WebSocket distribution for interactive/streamed responses, designed for the AR ad and in-app experiences Flam ships at scale.
+The low-latency path matters — a 2-second pause between question and avatar reply breaks the illusion of conversation.

+**The hard problems.**
+- *Lip-sync fidelity across phoneme inventories.* Hindi has retroflex consonants English doesn't; a model trained primarily on English produces uncanny output.
+Conditioning and post-processing matter.
+- *Grounding without hallucination in regulated domains.* A banking avatar that invents an interest rate is a compliance incident.
+Retrieval-augmented generation with citation traces and refuse-to-answer fallbacks.
+- *Cost per minute of avatar video.* Tracked at the workload level — TTS cost + LLM tokens + GPU-seconds for synthesis + bandwidth — so each banking customer use case has a defensible unit economics story.
+- *Cold-start latency.* GPU warm pools sized against expected traffic; speculative pre-rendering of likely follow-up responses for common conversation flows.

 ### Earlier work worth mentioning

 - Built search & discovery read paths with Go worker pools — APIs scaled from struggling at lower volumes to 150k+ peak QPS, p99 from 450ms → <80ms.
 Built the CDC pipeline (Go + Kafka), keeping Elasticsearch within 200ms of the source of truth for the global feed.